anthonymaitz/anthony.maitz.info/resume.md

 As the social and economic justice lead for San Francisco, I've organized office initiatives to help activists, non-profits, and a few radical librarians by developing tools and programs to increase their impact and protect vulnerable communities.

 - [UCSF Virtual Mentor] – Product Manager
-    - [Saving Lives at Birth Seed Grant], winner
+    - Winner – [Saving Lives at Birth Seed Grant]
-    - [Johnson & Johnson's GenH Challenge], winner
+    - Winner – [Johnson & Johnson's GenH Challenge]
 - [Response Innovation Lab, Matchmaker] – Product Strategist
 - [Hutton 2.0, digital storytelling and political education] – Organizer, Mentor